GoogleCloudPlatform/ai-platform-samples/ai-platform-unified/notebooks/unofficial/pipelines/README.md

-Placeholder for upcoming pipelines notebooks.
+This directory currently includes some 'placeholders' for upcoming pipelines notebooks.
+Full content will be added soon.